marcwittke/AngularFormsMarvinJs/README.md

 ### Stuff the MarvinJS iframe into an Angular Component
 See https://github.com/marcwittke/AngularFormsMarvinJs/blob/master/src/app/marvin-js/marvin-js-editor.component.ts

-Note, that this component implements `ControlValueAccessor`.
+The template consists only of the iframe that loads `editor.html`.
+Also note, that this component implements `ControlValueAccessor`.
 Details on how this is done can be found at [angular-university](https://blog.angular-university.io/angular-custom-form-controls/).

 ### Integrate the `MarvinJsEditorComponent` into a form
+This is straight forward how angular forms are working.
+Think of MarvinJS just as a input textbox on steroids that manipulates your structure string value with a little bit more knowledge about the semantics of this specific string.
 See https://github.com/marcwittke/AngularFormsMarvinJs/blob/master/src/app/app.component.html
 and https://github.com/marcwittke/AngularFormsMarvinJs/blob/master/src/app/app.component.ts